security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 4. Run the **Tor Browser** (install if necessary) available for Linux, Mac, and Windows [here](https://www.torproject.org/download/download-easy.html).

-    {% if site.instructorcollab_username == 'aov' %}
-        Note: You can't download or use Tor Browser on Temple University's campus unless you use a VPN service.
+        Note: You can't download or use Tor Browser on University's campus unless you use a VPN service.
 For this part of the lab, use the Tor browser from an off-campus network.
-    {% endif %}

     Note: If you’re using a Mac and MacOS refuses to open the Tor Browser app because it is from an unknown developer, hold the control key and right-click the Tor Browser app and then select “open.”
 This will create an exception for the Tor Browser app and open it.